 Annual incentive program

-The Company sets business objectives at the beginning of each year which are reviewed by the Board of Directors.
-These objectives translate to targets for the Company and for each business unit for purposes of determining the target funding of the Annual Incentive Program.
+IBM sets business objectives at the beginning of each year which are approved by the Board of Directors.
+These objectives translate to targets for IBM and for each business unit for purposes of determining the target funding of the Annual Incentive Program.
 Performance against business objectives determines the actual total funding pool for the year which can vary from 0% to 200% of total target incentives for all executives.
-At the end of the year, management assesses the financial performance for the Company based on performance against financial metrics.
 Each year the Compensation Committee and the Board of Directors review IBM’s annual business objectives and set the metrics and weightings for the annual program reflecting current business priorities.
-The metrics and weightings for 2014 and 2015 are listed below.
+The metrics and weightings for 2016 and 2017 are listed below.

 |Operating Net Income||40%|